LLNL/axom/src/docs/sphinx/dev_guide/gpu_porting.rst

   * ``valid()`` - Is the execution space valid?
 (True)
   * ``async()`` - Is the execution space asynchronous?
 (True/False)

-The mint component also provides a set of nested execution policies located at `axom/mint/execution/internal/structured_exec.hpp <https://github.com/LLNL/axom/blob/develop/src/axom/mint/execution/internal/structured_exec.hpp>`_ to be used with
+The :doc:`Mint <../../../axom/mint/docs/sphinx/index>` component also provides a set of nested execution policies located at `axom/mint/execution/internal/structured_exec.hpp <https://github.com/LLNL/axom/blob/develop/src/axom/mint/execution/internal/structured_exec.hpp>`_ to be used with